SNAP Benefits in Kentucky: How to Apply and Qualify

 How to Apply for SNAP Benefits in Kentucky

-You can apply for SNAP benefits in Kentucky online, in person, or by mail.
-Each method requires the same personal and financial information.
+You can apply for SNAP benefits in Kentucky online, in-person, or by mail.
+Each method offers a different way to submit your information for review.

 Online Application